AbdullahJirjees/VK-16_GPS/README.md

 [u-center_UserGuide_(UBX-13005250).pdf](https://github.com/AbdullahJirjees/VK-16_GPS/files/12686214/u-center_UserGuide_.UBX-13005250.pdf)

 The Python code to RUN the GPS:
-First, you need to pip install pyserial pynmea2 and the code is here:
+First, you need to "pip install pyserial pynmea2" and the code attached to this repo

+The YouTube videos:
+Arabic: [Updating SOON]
+English: [Updating SOON]